mosra/m.css/doc/documentation/python.rst

                                     cross-linked types
 :py:`function.params`               List of function parameters.
 See below for
                                     details.
+:py:`function.exceptions`           List of exceptions raised by this function.
+                                    See below for details.
 :py:`function.has_complex_params`   Set to :py:`True` if the parameter list
                                     should be wrapped on several lines for better readability (for example when it